liam-wiltshire/talks/hackthesystem/content.md

 - Apologies for the formatting - trying to get it on one slide!
 - Explain what the code does
  - Not a completely representative test as we're pulling the records from an array
- - But we are adding a usleep to simulate network etc - between 10 and 100 ms - the point being that the 'jitter' will average out!
+ - We are adding a usleep to simulate network etc - between 10 and 100 ms - the point being that the 'jitter' will average out!

 ---